SoftwareHeritage/swh-webhooks/README.rst

 If the JSON payload does not match the JSON schema of the event type, an error is raised.

-Event can optionally be sent on a specific channel orthogonal to the event type, the conditions of its develivery is detailed in the previous section.
+Event can optionally be sent on a specific channel orthogonal to the event type, the conditions of its delivery is detailed in the previous section.